Home > Analyses > Consumer Defensive > Target Corporation

 Shareholder Return Policy

-Target Corporation maintains a consistent dividend policy with a payout ratio around 50-55% and a dividend yield near 4.3% in 2025.
-The dividend per share has shown a steady increase, supported by free cash flow coverage and complemented by share buybacks.
+Target Corporation maintains a consistent dividend policy with a payout ratio around 50-55%, delivering a 4.3% yield in 2025.
+Dividends per share have steadily increased, and share buybacks complement distributions, supported by free cash flow coverage above 1.1x, indicating prudent capital allocation.

 Score analysis